soh09/2048_NEAT/logs/runtime_analysis.md

 6.13 / 0.9 ~ 7 times speedup!
 Pretty awesome.
 These numbers already seem small (gosh, 6.2 micro seconds?) but I think that over the course of the millions of moves that will be played in sim, these add up to make big differences.

-Now, let's try running the same code but with the optimized 2048 game and see if we see speedupds.
+Now, let's try running the same code but with the optimized 2048 game and see if we see speed ups.

 ```
 Line #      Hits         Time  Per Hit   % Time  Line Contents